RiftValleySoftware/RVS_Generic_Swift_Toolbox/README.md

     This will result in a directory, at the same level as the Cartfile, called `Carthage`.
 Inside of that directory, will be another directory, called `Checkouts`.
 Inside of that directory, will be a directory called `RVS_Generic_Swift_Toolbox`.
     The files that you are looking for will be in the `src` directory.
 They are arranged in the grouping they are documented, above.

+    Just drag those files into your Xcode project, and add them to the appropriate targets.

 REQUIREMENTS
 -